 Solar Energy Production and Electric Vehicle Project

+By replacing the generation of electricity with solar energy, E-470’s efforts alone will stop the production of 24,000 metric tons of carbon dioxide (CO2) emissions over the 20-year life of the program and reduce Colorado’s reliance on non-renewable, carbon-based fuels.
 We began the E-470 Solar Project in 2012 with the goal of eliminating the need for imported oil to be used in the conventional generation of electricity.
 In 2017, we launched our newest green initiative with our Electric Vehicle Project.
 At E-470, we’re demonstrating our commitment to sustainability and providing green options to customers, employees and our community.

 The E-470 Solar Project is the result of a solar power purchase agreement that allowed the solar array to be installed in 2012 and continually maintained by New York-based Adamas Energy Investments, LLC.
 While the E-470 Solar Project is certainly improving our sustainability efforts currently, it is an element of E-470’s long-term commitment to environmental stewardship and sustainability.